Ersanio/snes-assembly-book/docs/indepth/addressing.md

 # Addressing modes revisited
-In the [basic addressing modes](../the-basics/addressing.md) chapter, we briefly looked at the most commonly used addressing modes: 'Immediate 8-bit and 16-bit', 'direct page', 'absolute' and 'long'.
-In this chapter, we will look at the more advanced addressing modes: 'indirect', 'indexed' and 'stack relative'.
+In the [basic addressing modes](../the-basics/addressing.md) chapter, we briefly looked at the most commonly used addressing modes: "Immediate 8-bit and 16-bit", "direct page", "absolute" and "long".
+In this chapter, we will look at the more advanced addressing modes: "indirect", "indexed" and "stack relative".
 These advanced addressing modes expand upon the earlier introduced addressing modes.
 This chapter also introduces the concept of pointers.

 ## Pointers
-This is where 'pointers' come into play.
-Pointers are values which 'point' to a certain memory location.
+This is where "pointers" come into play.
+Pointers are values which "point" to a certain memory location.
 Imagine the following SNES memory:
 ```
          ; $7E0000: 12 80 00 55 55 55 ..
 ```
 In this example: the RAM at address $7E0000 contains the values $12, $80 and $00.
 This is in little-endian, so reverse the values and you get $00, $80, $12.
-Treat this as a 24-bit 'long' address and you have $008012.
+Treat this as a 24-bit "long" address and you have $008012.
 This means that RAM address $7E0000 has a 24-bit pointer to $008012.
-This is what 'indirect' is; accessing address $7E0000 'indirectly' accesses address $008012.
+This is what "indirect" is; accessing address $7E0000 "indirectly" accesses address $008012.

 You can access indirect pointers in two ways: 16-bits and 24-bits.
 They have a special assembler syntax:
 |Syntax|Terminology|Pointer size|